-Much like the NES version, everything starts with a map.
-Instead of just five levels though, The Quest For Gold has (counts) loads.
-They're all split between four basic gametypes though, none particularly fun.
-The best of them - slightly - is the flight game, in which Launchpad has to get Scrooge and co to their destination through an obstacle course of comic disasters, and often race Glomgold to the destination.
-If Glomgold get there first, he steals the treasure.
+Much like the NES game, everything starts with a map.
+Instead of just five levels though, The Quest for Gold has (counts) loads.
+They're all split between four basic types though, none particularly fun.
+The best of them—slightly—is the flight variety, in which Launchpad has to get Scrooge and co to their destination through an obstacle course of comic disasters, and often race Glomgold to the destination.
+If Glomgold gets there first, he steals the treasure.
 If unopposed, it's just a question of getting to the end in one piece to avoid losing a couple of days to repairing the plane.
 The plane.
 Singular.
 Scrooge McDuck, the richest duck in the world, won't spring for a second plane on a worldwide tour to collect diamonds the size of his skull.
 Just saying.
 This is not exactly a deep understanding of risk vs. reward, financially speaking.
-Nor was buying a plane so fragile that it sometimes bounces off clouds...
+Nor was buying a plane so fragile that it sometimes bounces off clouds.

-The most common games are cave exploration, in which the whole gang wanders around with a flaming torch to collect gems while being hunted by an evil mummy, and platforming awfulness which is awful.
-In these, Scrooge's three nephews are treated as extra lives, with the Beagle Boys dropping anvils on their heads, rolling boulders tripping them up, and ascent handled by means of the worst grappling hook in gaming history.
-It finding its target is so rare, it's actually considered a harbinger of the end times, heralding the start of of an astronomic alignment that will bring doom unto the world and cause the nations of the world to cry a single note of fear before melting before the gaze of Bal Harathamagog.
+The most common levels are cave exploration, in which the whole gang wanders around with a flaming torch to collect gems while being hunted by an evil mummy, and platforming awfulness which is awful.
+In these, Scrooge's three nephews are treated as extra lives, with the Beagle Boys dropping anvils on their heads, rolling boulders to trip them up, and ascent handled by means of the worst grappling hook in gaming history.
+The Duck Tales grappling hook finding its target is so rare it's actually considered a harbinger of the end times, heralding the start of an astronomic alignment that will bring doom and cause the nations of the world to cry a single note of fear before melting before the gaze of Bal Harathamagog.

-The other mini-game involves taking pictures of animals, so the least said about it the better.
+The other minigame involves taking pictures of animals, so the less said about it the better.

-Where Duck Tales: The Quest For Gameplay gets weirder though is back in the office, with the two other ways of making money.
-The first one... remember that this is the story of a duck whose idea of financial smartyness is putting all of his money into a big money bin, putting a giant dollar sign on the end, and then being surprised when people keep breaking into it... is to play the stock market.
-Yes, you can travel to Ali Baba's Cave or the Whatsamatterhorn, steal their relics, and then put the profits towards shares in the likes of Flubber and Hog And Duck Ice-Cream.
-Also Dime Magazine, which rather suggests that the best way to finish this game would be to buy all the shares in it and simply demand Scrooge be declared Duck Of The Year on pain of the whole editorial team being fired.
+Where Duck Tales: The Quest for Gameplay gets weirder is back in the office, with the two other ways of making money.
+The first one—remember that this is the story of a duck whose idea of financial smartness is putting all of his money into a big money bin, putting a giant dollar sign on the end, and then being surprised when people keep breaking into it—is to play the stock market.
+Yes, you can travel to Ali Baba's Cave or the Whatsamatterhorn, steal their relics, and then put the profits towards shares in Flubber or Hog and Duck Ice-Cream.
+Also Dime Magazine, which suggests that the best way to finish this game would be to buy all the shares in it and simply demand Scrooge be declared Duck of the Year on pain of the whole editorial team being fired.
 But you can't do that.

 Really, we're only one step away from a game about Bill Gates peeing on the poor here; one where you get bonus points for only passing on the ones who happen to be on fire and screaming for relief.